-The bonds we form in life are precious, and the time and space we share is sacred.
-With the constant stress in life of responding to texts, calls and emails, and the overwhelming presence of violence and tragedy in the news, we may get caught up in those stresses and fail to truly address our own pain and sorrow.
+This love and the bonds we form in life are precious, and the time and space we share is sacred.
+With the constant stress in life of responding to texts, calls and emails, and the presence of violence and tragedy in the news, we may get caught up in those stresses and fail to truly address our own pain and sorrow.

 It can be hard to find time to notice changes that take place in our hearts.
 It can be hard to open ourselves to the pain we feel as we grieve.
 To do so requires courage and strength — two attributes we may feel we lack during grief's journey.
 If you can bring ourselves to face grief — to ride the wave of it and allow it into our lives — we may find that we are not swept away, but instead, are slowly given glimpses of light and peace.

 If you are walking the path of grief, I encourage you to find time to spend with your grief, whether through journaling, talking to a family member or a counselor, engaging in some form of expression of your grief through art or music, or simply by sitting quietly in a favorite chair and letting your memories (and tears) flow.

 It also can help to take a page from mindfulness exercises and focus on your breathing as you sit.
 Breathe in for a count of four, hold for a count of four and breathe out for a count of four.

 In these ways, you can dip your toe into what might seem like the vast ocean of grief and loss.
 Working through your grief, in whatever small way you are able, can also give you the opportunity to begin to experience healing, peace and growth.